fcap-protocol/docs/readme.md

 There exists many protocols which simply provide transmission layer infrastructure (layers 2-4) such as the following:

 - [Radio Head](https://github.com/jecrespo/RadioHead)
-    - only has a specific list of harware drivers
+    - only has a specific list of hardware drivers
     - Provides
         - Packet Structures
             - only length, to, from and a blank payload section